zhengmiao1/zhengmiao1.github.io/_pages/about.md

 My research interests revolve around the realms of artificial intelligence, signal processing, and computer vision.
 These areas have been the focal points of my academic and professional pursuits.

-**I’m open to research and cooperations on related topics.
+**I’m open to collaborating on interdisciplinary research and projects.
 Feel free to drop me an email.**

 <!-- I am a machine learning engineer, mainly working for agriculture, aquaculture using computer vision, signal process and artificial intelligence technologies.